iCLOTS/documentation/docs/source/index.rst

 Welcome to iCLOTS' documentation!
 ===================================

-**iCLOTS** is an open source software for cellular microscopy image analysis, with a special focus on analysis of cell microscopy data, especially those that incorporate microfluidic devices or flow chambers that apply fluidic forces.
+**iCLOTS** is an open source software for cellular microscopy image analysis, with a special focus on assays that incorporate microfluidic devices or flow chambers that apply fluidic forces.
 Completely standalone, it requires no coding experience and offers a simple and intuitive interactive GUI interface.

 Check out our :doc:`general_information` section to learn more and get started.